udaykumar-007/fresh_fruit/README.md

 ## Installation(Android)
 Download and install apk using the link given in the repository.

-## Contributing

-Feel free to fork the repository, create a branch, and submit a pull request with your improvements or fixes.
-Contributions are welcome!

 ## Acknowledgements
 - YOLOv8s for object detection
 - Kivy for the mobile interface